Variational principles for nonlinear PDE systems via duality: A `dual' action for the incompressible Navier-Stokes equation

 for $c > 0$ an \textit{arbitrary}, non-dimensional constant, $G:\mathbb{R} \to \mathbb{R}$ an \textit{arbitrary convex} (smooth) function, and $G':\mathbb{R} \to \mathbb{R}$ refers to the derivative of the function $G$ whose inverse function exists. \textit{We make the assumption here that $\mathbb{L}$ is an invertible matrix for all possible values of its argument} (presumably this can be arranged by taking a sufficiently large value of the constant $c$).
 For $\nu > 0$ the shear viscosity and $\rho_0 > 0$ the constant density of the homogeneous, incompressible fluid, $\hat{\nu} : = \frac{\nu}{\rho_0}$.

 In what follows, we will not always explicitly write the arguments of $\mathbb{L}, \mathbb{K}, \omega$, and $G^*$.

-The first variation of $S_d$, assuming all variations vanish on the boundary of $\Omega \times [0,T]$\footnote{Here, we are interested in interior field equations; natural `boundary' conditions can be inferred by not assuming the variations to vanish on the boundary of the space-time domain and adding applied initial and natural spatial boundary conditions in standard fashion.
-An added term, canceling the contribution at time $T$ arising from integration by parts, in time would also be required.} is given by
+The first variation of $S_d$, assuming all variations vanish on the boundary of $\Omega \times [0,T]$\footnote{Here, we are interested in interior field equations; natural `boundary' conditions can be inferred by not assuming the variations to vanish on the boundary of the space-time domain and appropriately utilizing applied initial and spatial boundary conditions of the primal problem.} is given by

 and noting that

 along with the definition

 we have